Reporting by financial institutions: Comments and recommendations

-When implementing the overall risk assessment process for the first time after the entry into force of the Anti-Money Laundering Law, institutions are requested to provide the NBB with a first version of both documents by 1 April 2018 at the latest.
-This first version, which is primarily intended to allow the NBB to monitor the timely progress of the assessment work, should reflect the state of progress of the overall risk assessment on that date.
+When implementing the overall risk assessment process for the first time after the entry into force of the Anti-Money Laundering Law, institutions were requested to provide the NBB with a first version of both documents by 1 April 2018 at the latest.
+This first version, which was primarily intended to allow the NBB to monitor the timely progress of the assessment work, had to reflect the state of progress of the overall risk assessment on that date.

-The final version of these documents, which should reflect the full and finalised risk assessment, in accordance with the provisions of Articles 16 and 17 of the Anti-Money Laundering Law, should be submitted to the NBB by 15 July 2018 at the latest.
+The final version of these documents, which had to reflect the full and finalised risk assessment, in accordance with the provisions of Articles 16 and 17 of the Anti-Money Laundering Law, was to be submitted to the NBB by 15 July 2018 at the latest.

-It should also be recalled that the overall risk assessment process is a continuous exercise and that the NBB will continue to monitor this process afterwards.
-Therefore, institutions are asked to update the aforementioned documents each time the overall risk assessment is adjusted, and, if necessary, to submit the new updated version to the NBB at the latest by 30 June each year, simultaneously with a copy of the AMLCO’s annual activity report, as referred to in Article 7 of the Anti-Money Laundering Regulation of the NBB (see below) and with the periodic questionnaire.
+More in general, it should finally be recalled that the overall risk assessment process is a continuous exercise and that the NBB will continue to monitor this process afterwards.
+Therefore, institutions are asked to update the aforementioned documents each time the overall risk assessment is adjusted, and, if necessary, to submit the new updated version of the summary table to the NBB simultaneously with a copy of the AMLCO’s annual activity report, as referred to in Article 7 of the Anti-Money Laundering Regulation of the NBB (see below) and with the periodic questionnaire.

 Institutions that have access to eCorporate should submit the completed documents through this application.
 Institutions that do not have access to eCorporate should send the completed documents to the following e-mail address: firstname.lastname@example.org.